Bicep vs. Terraform: I've Shipped Both

 The Same Job, Two Accents

-At the surface they rhyme.
+Side by side they look pretty similar.
 Here's a storage account in each.

 Bicep: